ioxvar/BEC-plugin/README.md

 ---

-<p align="center"> An app I made for my University Project using Flutter and Firebase.
+<p align="center"> An app I made for my University using Flutter and Firebase.
     <br>
 </p>